pubkey/rxdb/docs-src/replication.md

 While the client is connected to the backend, the events from the backend are observed via `pullStream$` and persisted to the client.

-If your backend for any reason is not able to provide a full `pullStream$` that contains all events and the checkpoint, you can instead only emit `RESYNC` events that tell RxDB that anything unknown has changed on the server and it should run the pull replication via `checkpoint iteration`.
+If your backend for any reason is not able to provide a full `pullStream$` that contains all events and the checkpoint, you can instead only emit `RESYNC` events that tell RxDB that anything unknown has changed on the server and it should run the pull replication via [checkpoint iteration](#checkpoint-iteration).

 When the client goes offline and online again, it might happen that the `pullStream$` has missed out some events.
-Therefore the `pullStream$` should also emit a `RESYNC` event each time the client reconnects, so that the client can become in sync with the backend via the `checkpoint iteration` mode.
+Therefore the `pullStream$` should also emit a `RESYNC` event each time the client reconnects, so that the client can become in sync with the backend via the [checkpoint iteration](#checkpoint-iteration) mode.

 ## Data layout on the server